Our Congregational Care Ministry develops, implements and oversees ministries which provide compassion, care and support to members and friends.

 A set of four short books is delivered to those during the difficult first year after losing a spouse or child.
-Church members losing other relations who are particularly struggling with the grief process may also be referred by our Pastors or FUMC Stephen Leader.
+Church members losing other relations who are particularly struggling with the grief process may also be referred by our Ministers or FUMC Stephen Leader.
 These four books are delivered in person 1) within 3 weeks after death, 2) three months after death, 3) six months after death and 4) eleven months after death- just before the 1st anniversary.

 Lay Visitation Ministry: